 - Reliable uptime (Not related to TTFB but constant downtime can send visitors away)’

 An image optimization plugin is a must.
 An additional option to use adaptive images is a bonus point.
 Adaptive images will serve smaller-sized images to mobile devices.
 Set an automatic image optimization plugin that compresses the images without losing quality as well as resizes bigger size images within your standard pixel size.

 Additionally, the ability to serve WebP images would be do everything you need to do in terms of image optimization.
 Plugins like ShortPixel, Smush, Imagify are very much capable to do all of these tweaks automatically.
 So make sure you get a good image optimization extension on your WordPress.

-If you want to serve images from cloud drive use this plugin called Media Storage to Cloud, this is easy to configure and can sync images automatically for future changes.
-You do have to keep in mind that serving content from cloud drives (which are 3rd party platform) you are not increasing the overall loading time.
-WebP media for WP can convert 3rd party images into webP format for even faster delivery – use this plugin if that make sense.
+If you want to serve images from a cloud drive use this plugin called Media Storage to Cloud, this is easy to configure and can sync images automatically for future changes.
+You do have to keep in mind that by serving content from cloud drives (which are 3rd party platforms) you are not increasing the overall loading time.
+WebP media for WP can convert 3rd party images into webp format for even faster delivery – use this plugin if that makes sense.

-Ideally, if your site is big then disable CSS minification and keep it enable for smaller site with lower assets.
+Ideally, if your site is big then disable CSS minification and keep it enabled for a smaller site with lower assets.